 The main street of Mittenwald

-On the main street of Mittenwald Old Town (Obermarkt), you’ll see most of Lüftlmalerei, with some that date back 250 years ago.
-Commonly, the images portrayed in the murals in Mittenwald are the favorite saints of the house owner, their profession, and the daily lives in Mittenwald back in the day.
+On the main street of Mittenwald Old Town (Obermarkt), you’ll see most of Lüftlmalerei, some dating back 250 years ago.
+Commonly, the images portrayed in the murals in Mittenwald are the favorite saints of the house owner, their profession, and their daily lives in Mittenwald back in the day.

 Here are houses and Lüftlmalerei you’ll see in Mittenwald: